-CREDITS The e student must: 1.
-Complete all of the following courses (10 credits): FW 423 Principles of Fish and Wildlife Disease 3 FW 423L Principles of Fish and Wildlife Disease Laboratory 1 FW 463 Wildlife Disease Ecology 3 FW 821 Conservation Medicine 3 2.
-Students must provide evidence of background and/or education in epi- demiology and or quantitative methods.
-Typically, this background or education will be in the form of successful completion of one semes- ter-long course in each of these areas.
-Course work taken prior to enter- ing the graduate specialization can be used to satisfy this requirement.
-Waiver of this requirement requires review by the advisor for the special- ization.
-3. Master's and doctoral students will complete a thesis or dissertation re- ٥. made a dia decera elacente will complete a tricolo di dissertation reflecting the integration of the student's discipline.
+CREDITS The student m ust: 1.
+Complete a II of the following courses (10 credits): FW 423 Principles of Fish and Wildlife Disease 3 FW 423 L Principles of Fish and Wildlife Disease Laboratory 1

+FW 463 Wildlife Disease Ecology FW/ 821 Conservation Medicine

+- 2. Students must provide evidence of background and/or education in epidemiology and or quantitative methods.
+Typically, this background or education will be in the form of successful completion of one semester-long course in each of these areas.
+Course work taken prior to entering the graduate specialization can be used to satisfy this requirement.
+Waiver of this requirement requires review by the advisor for the specialization. - Master's and doctoral students will complete a thesis or dissertation reflecting the integration of the student's discipline.